UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 - Late replacements: Short-notice opponents can change matchup dynamics and prediction value.

-- Weather conditions: Outdoor environment may influence pacing and cardio.
+- Weather conditions: Outdoor environment may influence pacing, cardio and striking rhythm.

-- Schedule adjustments: Timing changes may occur due to logistics or security protocols.
+- Schedule adjustments: Timing changes may occur due to production or security protocols.